 Instructions

-- Note: If using an 11 oz. box of vanilla wafers, add 1/8 cup flour to the recipe.
+- Note: If you use an 11-ounce box of vanilla wafers instead of a 12-ounce box, add 1/8 cup of flour to the crushed wafers.

 - Preheat oven to 325 degrees F.